+For most of us, a mobile phone is a part of our lives, but I am sure your curious minds have always been struck by such questions as to how a mobile phone makes a call, and why there are different generations of mobile communications.
+Let’s explore the technology behind mobile communications.
 Antennas are widely used in the field of telecommunications and we know many applications for them.
 Antennas receive an electromagnetic wave and convert it to an electric signal, or receive an electric signal and radiate it as an electromagnetic wave.
 In this article we are going to look at the science behind antennas.

 We have an electric signal, so how do we convert it to an electromagnetic wave?
 You might have a simple answer in your mind.
-That is to use a closed conductor, and with the help of the principle of electromagnetic induction you will be able to produce a fluctuating magnetic field and an electric field around it as shwon in Fig:1A.
+That is to use a closed conductor, and with the help of the principle of electromagnetic induction you will be able to produce a fluctuating magnetic field and an electric field around it as shwon in Fig 1a.
 However, this fluctuating field around the source is of no use in transmitting signals.
 The electromagnetic field here does not propagate; instead it just fluctuates around the source.
-In an antenna, the electromagnetic waves need to be separated from the source and they should propagate (Fig:1B).
+In an antenna, the electromagnetic waves need to be separated from the source and they should propagate (refer Fig 1b).
 Before looking at how an antenna is made, let’s understand the physics behind the wave separation.

 Consider one positive and one negative charge placed a distance apart.
-This arrangement is known as a dipole, and they obviously produce an electric field as shown in Fig:2A.
-Now, assume that these charges are oscillating as shown in Fig:2B.
+This arrangement is known as a dipole, and they obviously produce an electric field as shown in Fig 2a.
+Now, assume that these charges are oscillating as shown in Fig 2b.
 At the mid point of their path the velocity will be at the maximum and at the ends of their paths the velocity will be zero.
 The charged particles undergo continuous acceleration and deceleration due to this velocity variation.

 After this, the separation and propagation of the wavefront happens.
-If you draw electric field intensity variation with the distance, you can see that the wave propagation is sinusoidal in nature (Fig:6).
+If you draw electric field intensity variation with the distance, you can see that the wave propagation is sinusoidal in nature (refer Fig 6).
 It is interesting to note that the wavelength of the propagation so produced is exactly double that of the length of the dipole.
 We will come back to this point later.
 Please note that this varying electric field will automatically generate a varying magnetic field perpendicular to it.
 This is exactly what we need in an antenna.
 In short, we can make an antenna, if we can make an arrangement for oscillating the positive and negative charges.

 The simple dipole antenna also produces the same phenomenon we saw in the previous section and wave propagation occurs.
 We have now seen how the antenna works as a transmitter.
 The frequency of the transmitted signal will be the same as the frequency of the applied voltage signal.
-Since the propagation travels at the speed of light, we can easily calculate the wavelength of the propagation (Fig:8).
+Since the propagation travels at the speed of light, we can easily calculate the wavelength of the propagation (refer Fig 8).
 For perfect transmission, the length of the antenna should be half of the wavelength.

 ƒantenna = ƒ input